rccyx/asryx/README.md

 Nothing.

 Runs on the CPU by default.
-[GPU](/docs/gpu.md) is also supported if you install/have the right drivers.
+Inference throughput is sub-second on modern hardware (AVX2/AVX-512).

-Inference throughput is sub-second on modern hardware (AVX2/AVX-512 on CPUs and CUDA or Vulkan on GPUs).
+The final ELF binary is ~2.1mb (here's my issue with [bloat](#my-issues-with-the-ecosystem)).

-The final ELF binary is ~2.1mb (more on this [below](#my-issues-with-the-ecosystem)).
+Works out of the box, no setup needed.

-Easily [installed](#installation), one command, you compile the program on your own machine (native to your architecture), no package manager needed, and no external libraries/packages.
+Just one command [install](#installation), you compile the program on your own machine (native to your architecture).

 This is just pure C++ (albeit C++23) and standard Linux [tools](#dependencies).